sebspion/reqs/draft-selander-lake-reqs.md

 * The protocol shall support both pre-shared key and asymmetric key authentication.
 PAKE and post-quantum key exchange is out of scope, but may be supported in a later version.
 * The protocol shall allow multiple elliptic curves for asymmetric keys
 * The AKE shall support negotiation of the all COSE algorithms used in the AKE and that OSCORE supports.
+* The AKE shall support different AEAD/MAC algorithms for AKE and OSCORE

 The AKE negotiation must be protected against downgrade attacks.
 [Input for further detailing this is requested.]